 Trips: there are trips throughout the year to see relevant concerts and musicals - Royal Festival Hall, Cadogan Hall, the Barbican.

-Battle of the Bands Competition: a popular event in the School calendar, to see more photos and video footage from this year's event please click here.
+Battle of the Bands Competition: a popular event in the School calendar, to read more about this year's BOB event and to see photos please click here.

 One-to-one instrumental or singing lessons can be started at the beginning of term/half-term.
 Please download our Music Class Application Form for more information.